hc-tcg/hc-tcg/QUESTIONS.md

 # Does Bed sleeping activate after end turns or immediately (so player can't attack in the turn he used the bed?)
 # When you swap effect cards using an Emerald effect card, wehn the effect is discarded does it go the the original owner or the current one?
 # What happens when a sleeping hermit (bed effect) gets his bad stolen using an emerald?
+# Does game end even when you use effect cards to draw more cards or only at end of a turn?